Dubliner found not guilty of murdering former soldier

 Gary Foy gave evidence that he looked out his bedroom window on the night when he heard shouting coming from Hole in the Wall Road.
 Mr Foy said he heard a man wearing a white hoodie say “get that into you” and saw him make a stabbing motion towards another man’s chest during a row.

-Mr Woodcock testified that one of the men in his neighbour’s apartment was wearing a Russell Athletic hoodie on the night and had hit him with the top of his head.
-The witness said the man in the Russell Athletic hoodie later stabbed him in the shoulder on Hole in the Wall Road.
+Mr Woodcock testified that one of the men in his neighbour’s apartment was wearing a Russell Athletic hoodie on the night and had head-butted him.
+The witness also gave evidence that the man in the Russell Athletic hoodie later stabbed him in the shoulder on Hole in the Wall Road.
 After the attack, Mr Woodcock saw Mr O’Connor laying face down on the ground.
 He had been fatally stabbed.

 In her closing speech, defence counsel Anne-Marie Lawlor SC said the case “stands and falls” on Mr Foy’s evidence.